 - Use the information from your audits to create and maintain a Record of Processing Activities.
 No matter in which form you decide to set up this collection of records (with Excel or any other tool), it has to be visualized in a granular and meaningful way.
 Start with the broadest information and gradually narrow down the scope.
 As reference, take a look at this template and check Article 30 of the GDPR which contains a list of things you need to include in the record.

 - In these records pay special attention to documenting the appropriate technical and organisational measures you take to ensure data security.
 Common measures are pseudonymization and encryption of data (e.g. ‘AnonymizeIP’ in Google Analytics).
+Alternatively, set up a seperate document only referring to the technical and organisational measures you take.

 Set up Data Processing Agreements (DPA)

 If your startup passes on personal data to a third party to process the data for you, they are the ‘data processor’ and you are the ‘data controller’.
 The latter is the main decision-maker, defining the ‘why’ and the ‘how’, whereas the processor acts on behalf of the controller.
-For example, say you want to improve your website and start using a tracking tool like Google Analytics.
-In this case, you would be the data controller who provides instructions and the necessary data to Google Analytics, the data processor, in order for them to deliver analytics.

 Set up a Joint Controllership Agreements (JCA)